18 Conservation of Momentum: Momentum Equation

 Summary & Closure

 Applying the principle of the conservation of momentum to a fluid is needed whenever forces are involved, i.e., the application of Newton’s second law of motion.
-The conservation of momentum is a fundamental principle that applies to fluid flows, and it is expressed mathematically through the momentum equation.
-The equation takes into account various forces that act on a fluid, such as body forces, pressure forces, and viscous forces.
-Depending on the specific problem, the momentum equation can be simplified by making appropriate assumptions, such as steady flow or inviscid flow, but only if these assumptions are justified.
+The conservation of momentum is a fundamental principle that applies to fluid flows and is expressed mathematically through the momentum equation.
+The equation considers various forces that act on a fluid, such as body, pressure, and viscous forces.
+Depending on the specific problem, the momentum equation can be simplified by making appropriate assumptions, such as steady or inviscid flow, but only if these assumptions are justified.
 To solve for unknown quantities in fluid flow problems, the momentum equation can be combined with the continuity equation.
-In cases where pressure is involved, the principles of the conservation of energy must also be taken into account.
+In cases where pressure is involved, the principles of the conservation of energy must also inevitably be taken into account.

 5-Question Self-Assessment Quiz